 Disability income.
-If you are under age 65, you can qualify for the credit only if you have taxable disability income.
+If you are under age 65, you must also have taxable disability income to qualify for the credit.
 Disability income must meet both of the following requirements.

 - 1. It must be paid under your employer's accident or health plan or pension plan. - It must be included in your income as wages (or payments instead of wages) for the time you are absent from work because of permanent and total disability.